 I highly recommend H&M’s MAMA jeans, but make sure they don’t have a fake button.
 You don’t want a button to stick into your legs when you sit down with a huge bump.

-I wanted to purchase a pair of shorts for my babymoon, but sadly H&M ran out of my size in store and the only pair I was able to found was from a Polish maternity store – which actually turned out to be a wonderful item!
+I wanted to purchase a pair of shorts for my babymoon, but sadly H&M ran out of my size in-store and the only pair I was able to find was from a Polish maternity store – which actually turned out to be a wonderful item!

 I tested many stockings and the only ones that were falling down and were actually comfortable were Berkshire maternity stockings.

-If you happen to be pregnant during the winter, like me, a new coat, unfortunately, a must.
-I’m not going to lie, most of the maternity coats are going to look so ugly that you won’t buy it.
+If you happen to be pregnant during the winter, like me, a new coat, unfortunately, is a must.
+I’m not going to lie, most of the maternity coats are going to look so ugly that you won’t buy them.

 I ended up purchasing a long coat a size bigger and quickly regretted this decision.